Pye Telecom History Group - Virtual Pye Museum

 Extract from technical manual: Circuit diagram only held in the collection

-Wireless Set No. 62 MKII circa 1953Wireless Set No. 62 MKII was a low power, short range, vehicle station HF transmitter & receiver.
+62 MKII circa 1953Wireless Sets No. 62 was a low power, short range, vehicle station HF transmitter & receiver.
 The frequency range was 1.6 to 10.0 MHz in two bands.
 It was intended as an interim, but lighter and water proof replacement, for Wireless Set No. 22 MKI, which had been in service with the British Army since 1942, and which was due to be replaced by Wireless Set No. 42.
 However the WS42 project was abandoned and WS62 became a permanent equipment.
 It was used by the British and Australian Armies, and possibly by the Canadians.

 Designed and produced only by Pye Ltd in Cambridge, WS62 had a long service life, being first trialled early in 1944, with War-time production running from late 1944 to 1946, and later production running from 1952 until 1966 in the UK.
 It was also manufactured in Australia and India.